mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 #### Step 1

+First, install new cli for DC/OS Kafka version `1.1.27-0.11.0-beta`.

+    dcos package install beta-kafka --package-version=1.1.27-0.11.0-beta --cli

-First, make a note of the existing protocol and log versions.
+ Make a note of the existing protocol and log versions.
 Upgrade your service to the new package version `1.1.27-0.11.0-beta` (with Kafka 0.11.0.0), but keep the existig protocol and log versions the same by applying customized package update options.
 The following `options.json` file shows how protocol and log versions can be customized.
 Here, we assume that existing service uses 0.10.0 protocol/log versions.
 If you have changed protocol and log to another 0.10.x version, set them in options JSON file.

     $ cat option.json
     {
         "kafka": {
-            "inter.broker.protocol.version": "0.10.0.0",
+            "inter_broker_protocol_version": "0.10.0.0",
-            "log.message.format.version": "0.10.0"
+            "log_message_format_version": "0.10.0"
         }
     }

 Now, upgrade to package `1.1.27-0.11.0-beta`, which provides the new code, Kafka 0.11.0.0.

-    $ dcos beta-kafka update start --options=options.json --package-version=1.1.27-0.11.0-beta
+    $ dcos beta-kafka update start --options=options.json --package-version=1.1.27-0.11.0-beta --name=kafka

 Since we updated with a customized options file, the protocol and log version are overwritten and not updated to the new package's default settings.
 The existing protocol and log version are specifically set in `options.json`.